Important note: Use the walkie talkie!

 The best access to Kootenay Lake is on Highway 3 through southern BC until you reach Nelson or Creston.
 From Spokane, the best route north is up Highway 2, 20 and 31 to cross the border at Metalline Falls.

 One you reach the area you need to go up the west side of Kootenay Lake on Highway 31 to the town of Kaslo, the last stop for all supplies.
-Continue through Kaslo, up Highway 31, about 15 km (10 miles) to the small resort of Schroeder Creek, where you park your vehicle and contact the camp director to take the boat across the Lake to camp.
-There is a radio in the Schroeder Creek Resort Office that you use to reach the camp director.
+Continue through Kaslo, up Highway 31, about 15 km (10 miles) to the small resort of Schroeder Creek, where you park your vehicle and radio the camp director to come to bring you across in the ample camp boat.
+The radio is in a brown covered box on the side of the outhouse on the north side of the road and parking lot.

 Plan to arrive in mid-afternoon so that you can get to camp and set up in the daylight.
 An overnight stop at an en route point within 100 miles / 160km of camp will allow you time to shop and arrive at the landing as suggested.
 If you arrive too late, or if the lake is choppy into the evening, you will need to find alternative accommodation for the night.
 Campsites are available at Schroeder Creek Resort.